Contemplating the Divine

 Poison of Complaining

 Complaint, complaint, complaint…Words screaming from youth and even adults.
-“That’s stupid”, “Why are we doing that”, “Oh my, what a moran”, “That’s so dumb”, “Why can’t we do it like this”.
+“That’s stupid”, “Why are we doing that”, “Oh my, what a moron”, “That’s so dumb”, “Why can’t we do it like this”.
 Complaint, complaint, complaint.

 When will this poison stop killing the church as it is today.
 It has already suffered so much, and the poison keeps spreading.